 Used correctly the Explorer pass is a good way to save a good amount of money on your Vegas attractions. however, if you choose poorly you could end up paying more than you needed too!
 Personally, we prefer the All-inclusive Las Vegas Go Card.
 However, if you are just looking to do a few attractions to supplement time in the casinos, hitting the pool, and generally just enjoying the City the Explorer pass or even the Build your own pass are very attractive options.

-While the all-Inclusive passes require you pack the attractions in the Explorer pass allows for a more sedate trip.
+While the all-Inclusive passes require you to pack the attractions in, the Explorer pass allows for a more sedate trip.
 While a lot of locations we find this approach better, Vegas is a pretty crazy place and we like the madness!
 But it’s not for everyone and if you want Lazy days by the pool supplemented by a few of the Top attractions in Vegas then we highly rate the Explorer Pass.

 Have Your Say?